Aaron Paul: Career

 Paul was a regular cast member of the Apple TV+ crime drama series Truth Be Told (2019–2023), opposite Octavia Spencer and Lizzy Caplan.

 In 2018, Paul joined the cast of the HBO science fiction western series Westworld for the third season, portraying the character Caleb Nichols.

+In 2019, Paul reprised his role as Jesse Pinkman in the Netflix Film El Camino: A Breaking Bad Movie, a sequel to the television series Breaking Bad.

 Paul starred in the sci-fi thriller Dual alongside Karen Gillan, which was filmed entirely in Tampere, Finland.

 In 2023, Paul starred in a main role in the third episode of the sixth series of Black Mirror, "Beyond the Sea".

-In 2025, Paul voiced Powerplex in sixth episode of the third season of Invincible, "All I Can Say Is I'm Sorry".
+In 2025, Paul voiced Powerplex in the sixth episode of the third season of Invincible, "All I Can Say Is I'm Sorry".

 Paul stars as the lead voice acting role in the 2025 video game Dispatch, playing the role of Robert Robertson.
+In 2026, Paul was cast in the upcoming third season of the Amazon Prime Video series Fallout.

-Other ventures
+Activism and other ventures

 In 2013, Paul helped organize a contest to raise $1.6 million for his wife's non-profit anti-bullying organization, the Kind Campaign.
 The winners of the contest won a trip to the Hollywood Forever Cemetery screening of the final episode of Breaking Bad.

 Paul has spoken positively about the asexual community, as a result of portraying the asexual character Todd Chavez on BoJack Horseman.
 In 2019, Paul stated that he was "so proud to represent that community... it's so nice to have a character on TV—especially on a show so powerful as BoJack—that represents a community that should be represented."

 In 2019, Paul attended the launch event for The Promise Armenian Institute Event at UCLA in support of Armenian studies and human rights, alongside other high-profile stars like Kim Kardashian and Christian Bale.

 In 2019, Paul and Cranston released their own line of mezcal called Dos Hombres.